Regent’s University London and H2O Racing have entered into an important market research collaboration.

-"Regent's University London is extremely proud and excited to be involved with H2O Racing and to participate in the organisation and delivery of its global events through a partnership with our international events management students," said Jane Houzer, Interim Dean, BaM.
-“The knowledge and skills gained by students on this project will not only benefit their academic studies at the University, but also their personal and professional career development, and I am delighted to be able to incorporate it within the BAIEM programme."
+'The knowledge and skills gained by students on this project will not only benefit their academic studies at the University, but also their personal and professional career development, and I am delighted to be able to incorporate it within the BAIEM programme.'

 The first two international events management students and the BAIEM Programme Director Andrew Kirby, will attend the opening events (UIM-ABP Aquabike World Championship, UIM Nations Cup World Series and UIM F1H2O World Championship) of the season in Doha, Qatar in March.